oblac/jodd-site/doc/lagarto/2+lagarto-parser.md

 To parse HTML/XML content with *Lagarto* you must do just two steps:

-1.  create a *Lagarto* parser instance providing content; and then
+1.  create a *Lagarto* parser instance by providing the HTML content; and then
-2.  invoke parsing using the implementation of `TagVisitor`\:
+2.  invoke parser using the implementation of `TagVisitor`\:

 In other words: